NJ-PRJS/QuickAid-mobile/README.md

 mobile appliction built with React native and expo for easy access to first aid information.

 ## Installation

-Use the package manager to install QuickAid.
+Clone the app
+on project root directory to install  QuickAid dependencies run.

 ```bash
 npx expo install